dbos-inc/dbos-docs/docs/tutorials/self-hosting.md

 ### Workflow Recovery

+This endpoint allows you to schedule the recovery of pending workflows after their origin execution environment terminated.
+Of course, pending workflows will resume where they left off!

 - **Endpoint**: `/dbos-workflow-recovery`
 - **Method**: POST
-- **Description**: Recovers all pending workflows associated with input executor IDs.
+- **Description**: Recovers all pending workflows associated with input executor IDs (e.g., a virtual machine ID).
 Returns the UUIDs of all workflows recovered.
 - **Request Body Format**: JSON
   - **Attributes**:
-    - `executors`: A list of ID strings representing the executors whose pending workflows to recover.
+    - `executors`: A list of ID strings representing the executors (e.g., virtual machines) whose pending workflows to recover.
   - **Example**:
     ```json
     {